Barnstar00/Barnstar00/README.md

 I 𝘤𝘢𝘯 provide the electron kiosk solution with react js ui.

 ### Android Kiosk
-Now there is some kiosk devices of android.
+Now there are android kiosk devices too.
 I can provide you the android soulution too.

 ### NFT Marketplace
 NFT is the big field of DeFi space now.
 I can provide your erc721 and erc1155 solution on etherum network and binace smart chain.